 - This recipe should make roughly 4 servings of the creamer, so you can store the leftovers in an airtight container in the fridge for up to 5 days.

-If you try this Pumpkin Cold brew recipe, please leave a comment & star rating below letting me know how you like it!
+If you try this Pumpkin Cream Cold Brew recipe, please leave a comment & star rating below letting me know how you like it!